-Blygold completes one millionth coil treatment
+Blygold completes one millionth coil treatment5th December 2014

 The millionth Blygold-coated coil since the company was founded nearly 40 years ago was incorporated in one of two condensing units produced by Italian manufacturer Euroklimat.

 The nuclear facility, which now specialises in reprocessing nuclear waste from all parts of the world, required the replacement of two ageing R22 units.
 Contractor MITIE contacted Somerset-based equipment supplier Heronhill Air Conditioning to find replacements.